 Contemporary ecological risks are increasingly global in scale, scope, and impact with strong levels of interconnection not only across the borders of nations, but across continents.
 Action to address them, however, has to be taken at both global and national level.
 The environment is a classic common good: all benefit from healthy ecosystems and a pollution-free planet, while extraction of natural resources and pollution by some compromise the benefit for many.

 A number of international institutions oversee monitoring, assessment, and reporting on problem identification and implementation; they set standards, policies, and laws; and they support the development of institutional capacity to address existing and emerging problems at the national level.
-Governments crafted the institutional architecture for managing global ecological risks in the 1970s with the creation of the anchor institution for the global environment: the United Nations Environment Program, now known as UN Environment.
+Governments crafted the institutional architecture for managing global ecological risks in the 1970s with the creation of the anchor institution for the global environment: the United Nations Environment Program (UNEP).
 Global environmental conventions, also known as treaties or agreements, are the main international legal instrument for promoting collective action toward managing ecological risk and staying within the safe planetary operating space.
 Their number and membership has increased dramatically.

 About a dozen international treaties deal with global issues including climate change, land-system change, biosphere change, and chemicals and waste.
 These include the UN conventions on climate change, biodiversity, migratory species, trade in endangered species, desertification, persistent organic pollutants, among others.
 The expectation is that when countries implement their obligations under the treaties, the problems will be managed and ultimately resolved.
 At the national level, governments have established ministries and authorities to deal with environmental concerns, advocate for ecologically informed decision making, and improve national capacity.

 States voluntarily create international agreements to govern their relations through legal responsibilities.
 There is, however, no overarching judicial system or a coercive penal system that could ensure effective enforcement of the agreements that deal with environmental issues.
 Breaches cannot be sanctioned.
 Compliance and implementation have to be enticed rather than coerced.
 Environmental agreements such as the 2015 Paris Agreement, for example, are explicitly non-punitive: countries face no penalties for not meeting their commitments.
 Rather, they are facilitative, as international institutions commit to support compliance and implementation.
-The United Nation General Assembly Resolution 72/277 'Towards a Global Pact for the Environment' seeks to explore how to strengthen the implementation of international environmental law and international environmental governance.
+The United Nations General Assembly Resolution 72/277 on “Towards a Global Pact for the Environment”, seeks to explore how to strengthen the implementation of international environmental law, and international environmental governance.